wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.14.51 =
+Block SoakSoak and other malware from exploiting the Slider Revolution Vulnerability (THIS IS A WIDESPREAD THREAT RIGHT NOW).

 = 4.14.50 =
 Enabled the Brute-Force protection from the Settings page and fixed window position on small screens.